Loading figure…

 Jason Smith supports free trade agreements and lower tariffs, advocating for trade policies that benefit American workers and the economy.
 He believes that protectionism does not serve the public interest and instead favors firms that lobby for it.

-Position extraction pending on 11 issues: Foreign Aid, Immigration, Abortion, Climate, Gun Policy, Healthcare, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation.
+Position extraction pending on 11 issues: Foreign Policy, Economy & Jobs, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Religion & Public Life, Disaster Response.

 Referred to the House Committee on Ways and Means.